Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Cosmological analysis

 \subsection{Compton $y$-map}

 A new all-sky $y$ map was reconstructed in T22 from the \planck\ 2020 data release 4 \citep{Planck2020LVII}\footnote{https://pla.esac.esa.int} in HEALpix\footnote{http://healpix.sourceforge.net/} format \citep{gorski2005} with a pixel resolution of $N_{\rm side}$ = 2048 ($\sim 1.7$ arcmin).
-The reconstruction was performed based on the modified internal linear combination algorithm (MILCA) \citep{hurier2013} by combining six \planck\ HFI frequency maps between 100 and 857 GHz so that the spectral response of the Compton $y$ parameter is unity.
+The reconstruction was performed based on the modified internal linear combination algorithm (MILCA; \citealt{hurier2013} by combining six \planck\ HFI frequency maps between 100 and 857 GHz so that the spectral response of the Compton $y$ parameter is unity.

 We use sky masks suitable for the analysis of the $y$ maps provided in the 2015 \planck\ data release \citep{Planck2016XXII}.
 These masks cover point sources and regions around the Galactic plane, excluding about 58\% of the sky.
 However, the residual extragalactic foreground emissions may remain in the $y$ map.
-Thus, we model them including radio and IR point sources with the \planck\ sky model \citep{Delabrouille2013} and CIB fluctuations from \cite{Maniyar2021}.
+We therefore model them including radio and infrared (IR) point sources with the \planck\ sky model \citep{Delabrouille2013} and cosmic infrared background (CIB) fluctuations from \cite{Maniyar2021}.

 Our cosmological analysis uses two $y$-maps reconstructed from the first and last half-ring \planck\ frequency maps and computes their cross-power spectrum to avoid the bias induced by the noise in the auto-power spectrum.
 We also limit our analysis to the multipole range of 60 < $\ell$ in order to minimize the contribution from the foreground and to $\ell$ < 1411 in order to minimize the contribution from the noise.